-• Reading skills: independent reading of articles and chapters; ppt presentations (self-study; lectures; tutorials)

-- Listening skills: lectures; understanding the questions during the seminars / permanent evaluation memory (cominant: self study: cominant) avided everyinge) - evaluation moments (seminars; self study; seminar) guided exercises) - Writing skills: paper; ppt / handout for the microteaching session Speaking skills: oral discussion (tutorials; oral final examination) - 2 Insight into the theory: the student uses the linguistic terminology correctly.
-He/she has a - knowledge of the major dialectal divisions of the Italian dialects and of the principal features of Northern, Central and Southern Italian dialects, and the ability to recognize them in texts; - 3 Insight into the theory: the student can relate the content of the course to insights acquired in other linguistics courses. - 4 Application of the theory: the student can independently analyse a text or data and can explain the most important linguistic features. - 5 Research skills: the student can give a group presentation in which he / she situates, presents and analyses data. - 6 Research skills: the student can independently search for, consult and critically report on scientific sources.
+- Reading skills: independent reading of articles and chapters; ppt presentations (self-study; lectures; tutorials) - Listening skills: lectures; understanding the questions during the seminars / permanent evaluation moments (seminars; self study; seminar) guided exercises) - Writing skills: paper; ppt / handout for the microteaching session - Speaking skills: oral discussion (tutorials; oral final examination) - 2 Insight into the theory: the student uses the linguistic terminology correctly.
+He/she has a knowledge of the major dialectal divisions of the Italian dialects and of the principal features of Northern, Central and Southern Italian dialects, and the ability to recognize them in texts; - 3 Insight into the theory: the student can relate the content of the course to insights acquired in other linguistics courses. - 4 Application of the theory: the student can independently analyse a text or data and can explain the most important linguistic features. - 5 Research skills: the student can give a group presentation in which they situates, presents and analyses data. - 6 Research skills: the student can independently search for, consult and critically report on scientific sources.